|Guide||♦||2 Triplogs||1 Topic|

-We crossed Hwy 82, went through a gate and turned right (W) toward the river.
+We crossed Hwy 82, went through a gate, and turned right (W) toward the river.
 Shortly, we came upon an old railroad track bed... all the rails and ties had been removed.
 The bed runs parallel with the river on the river's east side.
 Because it was already about 1000 at this point, and we were told by the docent at Fairbank that they would lock the gate to the parking lot at dark, we decided to stick with the bed for a few miles to make up time as this would be faster than immediately trudging through and along the river.
 We cruised for about 3 miles along the old line.
-Nothing fantastic here: just a long, fairly straight, black path of crushed rocks with Chihuahuan Desert scrub to the east, occasional bridges, and glimpses of the San Pedro and, off in the distance to the south, the Charleston Hills along its banks.
+Nothing fantastic here: just a long, reasonably straight, black path of crushed rocks with Chihuahuan Desert scrub to the east, occasional bridges, and glimpses of the San Pedro and, off in the distance to the south, the Charleston Hills along its banks.
 At about 3 miles, we crossed through some barbwire fencing and descended into the dormant riparian system of the San Pedro.
-Were it spring or summer, this would have been very green and very thick.
+Had it been spring or summer, this would have been very green and very thick.
 Alas, "All the leaves are brown, and the sky is grey.
-I went for a walk, on a winter's day."
+I went for a walk on a winter's day."
 When we reached the river, it was flowing north quite well, although using only a fraction of the space that we could see it uses from time to time--albeit in ever decreasing frequency.
 Like many Arizona rivers, there was a time when the San Pedro was much bigger than it is now.
 Hey, at least it still exists!
-The air was about 40 degrees and the water was cold.
+The air was about 40 degrees, and the water was cold.
 We put on neoprene socks and in we went.
 Hiking south against the current through the soft mud and sand was slow.
 Soon, though, we were crisscrossing the river and bushwhacking along the banks wherever we could.
 There were use paths here and there through tall grass.

 At about 7 miles, we came upon the Charleston Hills.
-This would be the most scenic part of our trip with the terrain slotting up a bit, vegetation picking up, and of course the mystique and ruins of Charleston.
-Charleston was one several stamp-mill towns along the upper San Pedro.
+This would be the most scenic part of our trip, with the terrain slotting up a bit, vegetation picking up, and of course, the mystique and ruins of Charleston.
+Charleston was one of several stamp-mill towns along the upper San Pedro.
 These stamp-mill towns processed the ore from the silver mines in the Tombstone Mountains.
 None of these towns lasted more than ten years.
-We snapped some photos of various remains (including a fantastic adobe wall) that were visible from the river, but we only had time to scratch the surface.
+We snapped some photos of various remains (including a fantastic adobe wall) visible from the river, but we only had time to scratch the surface.
 The threat of not making it back to the car at Fairbank before the gate was locked loomed.